What Is a Repository?

-On this page, you'll learn what a Prismic repo is and how to create one.
+On this page, you'll learn what a Prismic repository is and how to create one.

-In Prismic, your repo stores all of the content for a project.
-It contains all of the documents, media, environments, translations, and settings for your project.
+In Prismic, your repository stores all of the content for a project.
+It contains your project's documents, media, environments, translations, and settings.
+Prismic hosts this content in the cloud for you, and you can edit it via the Prismic platform.

-Prismic is priced by repo, starting at a fully functional free tier, with higher tiers for additional users and features.
+Prismic is priced by repository, starting at a fully functional free tier, with higher tiers for additional users and features.
 For more information, see our pricing page.

 You can view all of your repositories and create new ones in your dashboard:

-Each repo has its own URL, with this format:
+Each repository has its own URL, with this format:

 To open your repo, navigate to this URL.
 If you're not logged in, you will be prompted to do so.

-Your Prismic repo is only accessible to Prismic users who have been invited to the repo.
+Your Prismic repository is only accessible to Prismic users who have been invited to the repo.
 Learn more about user roles.

-Your repo is only accessible to users who have been given access.
-However, your repo has an API endpoint that exposes your repo's content as JSON data.
+Your repository is only accessible to users who have been given access.
+However, your repository has an API endpoint that exposes your repo's content as JSON data.
 This API can be set to public or private.

 In your repo, you can: